regou/justore/README.md

 //Write or change data to store, return a Promise store.write('todos',['drink','cook']);

-//Read data (Writing data into store is synchronous,so you can read & write in a same block) store.read('todos');
+//Read data (Writing data into store is synchronous,so you can read & write on same block) store.read('todos');

 //Listen all changes